 I was keeping up with the news from Camp Bestival through the morning as there were tales of ruined tents, toilets overturned and more.
 By lunch time, it was deemed that the grounds wouldn’t open on Sunday as it wasn’t safe to do so.

 It was a sad decision and one I’m sure wasn’t reached light.
 However it seemed to be the right decision, and despite not camping or going back for the third day, our first time at Camp Bestival was amazing and I can’t wait to go again next time.
+If you’re thinking of visiting one year and don’t want to stay for the whole weekend, you can purchase Camp Bestival day tickets.

 If you’re looking for a festival trolley then check out this post from Yorkshire Tots